SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/Test-AzureRmCdnCustomDomain.md

 ```

 ### -CustomDomainHostName
-The host name of the custom domain
+The host name of the custom domain to be verified.

 ```yaml
 Type: String